 Why do the Japanese use Hashi?

 There are numerous advantages to using Japanese chopsticks.
 First, they are much more hygienic than a fork or spoon.
-It can also be produced from many different materials such as bamboo, metal, ivory and even plastic.
+They can also be made from various materials such as bamboo, metal, ivory, and even plastic.

-The Japanese also find it much easier to use chopsticks to consume things like noodles and sushi that are part of Japanese cuisine.
-Even Japanese rice is much easier to scrape the bowl with chopsticks than with a fork.
+The Japanese also feel much more at ease using chopsticks to consume things like noodles and sushi, which are part of Japanese cuisine.
+Even Japanese rice is much easier to scoop with chopsticks than with a fork.

 In another article that we will recommend at the end, you will see that, in fact, Japanese chopsticks are much more practical than other cutlery.
 It's much quicker and easier to eat with chopsticks in most foods.

-I hope you enjoyed this article, that it can help you understand the whole culture of chopsticks in Japan, its rules of etiquette and the correct way to hold and use it.
-If you liked the article, share it and leave your comments.
+I hope you enjoyed this article, that it can help you understand all the culture of chopsticks in Japan, their etiquette rules, and the correct way to hold and use them.
+If you liked the article, share it!